n1o/n1o.github.io/content/posts/t5-the-old-new-thing.md

 Lets assume we have an balanced encoder-decoder model, where the encoder and decoder have the same number of parameters.
 The role of the encoder is to process the input sequence (Prompt) and this is done only once, while the role of the decoder is to generate the output sequence, and this is done, token by token.
 If we compare this to an autoregressive model, this model has only a decoder, if this decoder has the same number of parameters as the whole encoder-decoder model, the runtime of the autoregressive model will be twice as long as the runtime of the encoder-decoder model.
 The reason is that the decoder in an autoregressive model is twice as big as the decoder in an encoder-decoder model.

-Note: There is no rule that encoder and decoder have to be of same size, for example CodeT5+ employs an shallow encoder and and deep decoder.
-In this case it is obvious that performance will be similar to an Autoregressive model.
+Note: Although T5 is an encoder-decoder model, it doesn't mean we have to use it as such.
+We can always just use the encoder by chopping off the decoder part and introduce an additional classification head on top of the encoder output.

 # FLAN

 FLAN takes T5 and introduces multiple finetuning tasks, including Chain of Though (CoT) instruction tuning (it is worth noting that this paper was first published in October 2022 before ChatGPT was introduced to the public in November 2022).
 The idea is to have this prompt guided general intelligence model that can be used in a wide range of tasks, and with the help of CoT finetuning we get a step-by-step reasoning model, that improves the performance of all other downstream tasks.

 ## Back to Tiny Titans

-Lets get back to the Tiny Titans paper, FLAN-T5 is the only encoder-decoder model they tested.
-Since the encoder uses a fully visible attention mask, it is no surprise that the model works well for text summarization task.
-And since FLAN finetuning dataset involves a lot of summarization tasks, it is no surprise that the model works well for summarization tasks.
+Let's get back to the Tiny Titans paper.
+FLAN-T5 is the only encoder-decoder model they tested.
+Since the encoder uses a fully visible attention mask, it is no surprise that the model works well for the text summarization task.
+And since FLAN's fine-tuning dataset involves a lot of summarization tasks, it is no surprise that the model works well for summarization tasks.

 # UL2
-UL2 follows on T5 but extends it by introducing a new Mixture of Denoisers pretraining objective.
+UL2 builds upon T5 and introduces a novel pretraining objective called the “Mixture of Denoisers.”

 ## Mixture of Denoisers
-We introduce a mixture of denoising objectives, each of the objectives is designed to force the model to learn different types of knowledge.
+In the Mixture of Denoisers approach, we employ various denoising objectives, each designed to encourage the model to learn different types of knowledge.

 ### R-Denosing
-This is the pain old denosing objective introduced by T5, where we corrupt a "shortish" span of the input text and the model is trained to predict the original text given the corrupted text.
-We corrupt spans of 2 to 5 tokens, around 15% of the text.
-This objective forces the language model to learn useful knowledge, not necessarily forcing it to generate fluent text.
+The R-Denosing objective is inherited from T5.
+In this approach, we intentionally corrupt a “shortish” span of the input text and train the model to predict the original text based on the corrupted version.
+Specifically, we corrupt spans of 2 to 5 tokens, which accounts for approximately 15% of the text.
+The goal here is to impart useful knowledge to the language model, without necessarily emphasizing fluency in text generation.

 ### X-Denosing
-This is a new denosing objective introduced by UL2, where we corrupt a "longish" span of the input text and the model is trained to predict the original text given the corrupted text.
-The idea is that weforce the model to be able to generate long text given an limited information.
-We corrupt spans of 12 or more tokens, around 50% of the text.
+UL2 introduces the X-Denosing objective.
+Here, we deliberately corrupt a “longish” span of the input text and train the model to predict the original text despite the corruption.
+The purpose is to challenge the model to generate coherent long text even when provided with limited information.
+Spans of 12 or more tokens (approximately 50% of the text) are subject to corruption in this case.

 ### S-Denosing
-This is essentially the autoregressive LLM objective, where we corrupt the input text by removing all the tokens that come after a certain token, we then train the model to reconstruct the original text given the corrupted text.
-This objective forces the model to generate fluent text.
+The S-Denosing objective aligns with the autoregressive Language Model (LLM) approach.
+We corrupt the input text by removing all tokens that appear after a certain token.
+Subsequently, the model is trained to reconstruct the original text from the corrupted version.
+This objective emphasizes the generation of fluent and coherent text.

 # To other relating papers
-We already saw that UL2 introduced multiple pretraining objectives, we can push this further by introducing additional task specific pretrainig objectives.
+We have previously explored how UL2 introduced multiple pretraining objectives.
+To further enhance this approach, we can introduce additional task-specific pretraining objectives.

 ## CodeT5 CodeT5+
-CodeT5 introduces two additional pretraining objectives: Indenifier Tagging and Masked Identifier Prediction.
+CodeT5 introduces two additional pretraining objectives: **Identifier Tagging** and **Masked Identifier Prediction**.

 ### Identifier Tagging
 The goal is to teach the model knowledge of whether if a code token is a identifier or not, and it can be viewed as sort of syntax hihglihting.